 Monthly water rates ranged from $1.00 to $2.50 depending on the size of the connection, etc. The membership fee of $2.00 helped pay the administrative costs and office expenses.
 On August 13, 1954 the official grand opening was held with our MLA, the Honourable Ken Kiernan present.

-The second well was drilled by Gus Freund on March 18, 1957, near the first well at Janzen Street.
-Additional wells were drilled as the District expanded – Lynden Street in 1959, and one on Parkview Street and Autumn Avenue in 1963.
+The second well was drilled by Gus Freund in 1959 at Lynden Street (Lynden Well Field), followed by a third production well at Autumn Avenue (Autumn Well Field) in 1963.
 A small private water system consisting of 41 connections was hooked into the CWD system in the early 1970s.
 This system was located along Pineview Street and a few adjacent properties.
 Two reservoirs, totaling 35,000 gallons serviced the district until 1971.

 As the district grew, so did the demand for larger water storage facilities.
 A half million gallon reservoir was built to replace a smaller reservoir.
 Subsequently another reservoir was built in 1977, and the third one in 1985.
 The three reservoirs, which are on a hilltop north of Old Yale Road, store 1.66 million gallons of water.
 The two former reservoirs have been dismantled.
 The construction of the many condominiums and apartments in the late 1970s and 80s put additional demand on the system.
 Over time many water mains were upgraded from 2" and 4" to 4", 6", 8", and 12" pipes.
 The upgrades were necessary in order to meet the fire flow requirements and volumes needed for the larger buildings.
 Three more wells were drilled in the following years: